-As with all gas appliances it is recommended that this heater be serviced annually by a approved Compass dealer only.
+As with all gas appliances it is recommended that this heater be serviced annually by an approved Compass dealer only.
 If you have any problems with this heater seek the advice of your nearest authorised Compass dealer.

-For further information please refer to the Carver booklet supplied in your documents wallet with this handbook.
+For further information please refer to the Carver booklet dentiusiasts of vvv 14 fransporter than persons.
+Supplied in your documents wallet with this handbook.
+When the applience is in the specific aluge dusting before shope and plastics, fabrics or aerosols must be placed near the ducting.